 If your graduate is a lover of all things vintage, adding a few old items like some hardcover books and a trunk will do the trick.
 Use them as decor or as a fun backdrop for your photos.

 Add brightness to a graduation year sign by decorating it with white holiday lights.
 For a lush look, surround the numbers with fresh greenery and flowers.

 Break out the confetti for this colorful graduation year sign.
 For even more festiveness, place gold party horns in front of the sign.
 The best part?
 The display creates a beautiful backdrop for photos of the graduate and their friends.

 Incorporate special moments you’ve captured throughout your graduate’s childhood as part of your party’s decor.
 Create a table runner or place a few frames on your dessert bar to celebrate your child’s journey.

 No matter which desserts and decor you choose, the most important aspect is celebrating the graduate.
 Create a photo book to showcase special memories and commemorate their journey.
 Display the photo book at their party and give it to them as a keepsake to treasure for years to come.
+Make this party extra special for your grad with these fantastic graduation party ideas.
 For more inspiration, check out our graduation ideas Pinterest board.